jax-ml/jax/docs/201/callbacks.md

 out
 ```

-That's the semantically-consistent behavior, but note what it costs: the
+That's the semantically consistent behavior, but it has a cost: the gather
-gather concentrates the whole array (and the callback's work) onto one
+concentrates the whole array (and the callback's work) onto one device and
-device and its host, which at scale can be slow or exceed memory.
+its host, which at scale can be slow or exceed memory.

 Under full manual mode with {func}`jax.shard_map` ({doc}`shard-map`), there's
 no global view to preserve: the body runs per device, and so does the
-callback — one invocation per device, each seeing only its own shard:
+callback, with one invocation per device, each seeing only its own shard:

 ```{code-cell}
 with jax.set_mesh(mesh):